minha12/StyleAdv/README.md

 # Evaluation Scripts

-This documentation provides information on how to run the `StyleAdv` and evaluation scripts.
+We provide information on how to run the `StyleAdv` and evaluation scripts.

 ## Running StyleAdv in batch